The Best In Ear Monitors for Under $100

 The very last thing to consider is purchasing foam earbuds to replace the silicone versions that are included with every pair.
 I found that using the foam earbuds created a significantly richer sound and provided much more isolation from the outside environment.
 They don’t last quite as long as the silicone versions but they are well worth the small investment.

-For sound quality the KZ ZS10 pros and CCA C10’s look and are built essentially identical, however I would give the slight nod to the CCA C10’s as I felt they had a wider and more immersive sound.
-Additionally the C10’s are also a little cheaper, making them the best value.
-However, if you want customization head over to the products from MEE Audio which performed surprisingly well for their single driver design.
+For sound quality the KZ ZS10 pros and CCA C10s look and are built essentially identically, however, I would give a slight nod to the CCA C10s as I felt they had a wider and more immersive sound.
+Additionally, the C10s are also a little cheaper, making them the best value.
+However, if you want customization head over to the products from MEE Audio which performed surprisingly well for their single-driver design.

-Pros: The low cost and high quality brings an affordable options to the masses.
+Pros: The low cost and high quality brings affordable options to the masses.

 Bottom Line: The world of In-Ear Monitors has changed